What Do I Do If I Become Homeless in Cleveland or Cuyahoga County?

 Beginning in 2012, the County wants all homeless people to start at a central location.
-In 2014, it was decided that individuals and families can go directly to City Mission/Laura's Home, but must fill out the Coordinated Intake Application within one week.
+In 2014, it was decided that individuals and families can go directly to City Mission/Laura's Home.
 In 2015, Coordinated Intake moved into one location open from 8 a.m. to 8 p.m.
 Beginning 9/19/2015, Coordinated Intake is no longer open on the weekend.
 For all populations now, you must start at the central intake site at:

 1736 Superior Ave.
 2nd Floor (enter in the front).